Rules and Procedures

 Sarasota School of Arts and Sciences Student Contract

-As a student enrolled at Sarasota School of Arts and Sciences, I agree to the following commitments whether on or off campus in all school sponsored locations:
+As a student enrolled at Sarasota School of Arts and Sciences, I agree to the following commitments, whether on or off campus, in all school sponsored locations and activities:

 I will respect and speak courteously to all adults and classmates at all times.